truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/02-linked-discourses-on-gods.md

 > developed and well-tamed, he awaits his time."

 <!--pg-->
-### N 2.30 The Disciples of Various Monastics of Other Religions *Nānātitthiyasāvakasutta*
+### SN 2.30 The Disciples of Various Monastics of Other Religions *Nānātitthiyasāvakasutta*

 So I have heard.
 At one time the Buddha was staying near Rājagaha, in the Bamboo Grove, the squirrels' feeding